Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Dynamic Instantiation Analysis

-\revtwo{}{For the RCW simulations, similar to the modeling assumptions, the system maintains state about requests to each object at all times.
-In particular, while we start each transient period with an empty cache, we keep the (prior) information about the number of consecutive times that each object have been requested within $W$ of a prior request to the same object.
-As in the steady-state simulations, for the corresponding LRU cache, the capacity $C$ was set equal to $A$, and when the cache is full, $W$ is dynamically set to the number of requests since the ``least recently requested'' object currently in the cache (and with at least $k$ requests within $W$ of each other) was last requested.
-To reach steady state conditions, the cache must be filled completely with objects requested at least $k$ times during that period.}
+\revthree{\revtwo{}{For the RCW simulations, similar to the modeling assumptions, the system maintains state about requests to each object at all times.
+In particular, while we start each transient period with an empty cache, we keep the (prior) information about the number of consecutive times that each object have been requested within $W$ of a prior request to the same object.}}{For the RCW simulations, the system maintains the same state information and operates in the same way as described for our analysis assumptions.} \revfour{As in the steady-state simulations, for the corresponding LRU cache, the capacity $C$ was set equal to $A$, and when the cache is full, $W$ is dynamically set to the number of requests since the ``least recently requested'' object currently in the cache (and with at least $k$ requests within $W$ of each other) was last requested.
+To reach steady state conditions, the cache must be filled completely with objects requested at least $k$ times during that period.}{As in the steady-state simulations, for the corresponding LRU cache, the capacity $C$ was set equal to $A$.
+However, rather than dynamically setting $W$ to the number of requests since the ``least recently requested” object currently in the cache was last requested (corresponding to $W=L$), as was done for the steady-state simulations, we dynamically inflate $W$ by one for each request being made during the transient period.
+This ensures that no per-object counters are reset during the transient phase, regardless of how long the transient period is.
+The cache reaches steady state conditions when it is filled completely.
+Otherwise the implementation is the same as for the RCW simulations, including that objects are added to the cache whenever their counter reaches $k$.}